ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions.js.markdown

 By default whatever casing convention you use in your entities' fields will be reflected server-side.

-If following language-specific key casing conventions RavenDB clients use different field/properties naming conventions:
+If following language-specific field casing conventions RavenDB clients use different field/properties naming conventions:

 | Language | Default convention | Example |
 | ------------- | ----- | --- |